-The actuaries submitting this report are independent of the plan sponsor and are Members of the American Academy of Actuaries (MAAA), and meet the Qualification Standards of the American Academy of Actuaries to render the actuarial opinions contained herein.
+Brad Lee Armstrong and Heidi G. Barry are independent of the plan sponsor and are Members of the American Academy of Actuaries (MAAA), and meet the Qualification Standards of the American Academy of Actuaries to render the actuarial opinions contained herein.